 A couple of jobs that I’m happy to tackle are the support rubbers for the exhaust and the radiator replacement.
 You’ll see that I’ve posted about those already.

 I’ve already ordered the new ball joint with intact gaitor.
 I think that I’ll book this into AC for Alan to do.
-I’m almost certain that I will need a full alignment after this (I do anyway judging by the comments) and I’m tempted to have the front shocks replaced too so that I’m only paying for one aligned.
+I’m almost certain that I will need a full alignment after this (I do anyway judging by the comments) and I’m tempted to have the front shocks replaced too so that I’m only paying for once for everything to be aligned.
 That’s a decision I still have to make.
-I could leave the shock until during the winter.
+I could leave the shocks until during the winter.
 Either way I’ll ask Alan to do the wiring as this is beyond my current skillset.

 The car only has discs on the front with drums on the back.
 I will at some point do a full disc conversion.
 This would be a sensible time to address the issue of the slight uneven wear on the brake discs (it is slight and the braking is just fine once there is a little heat in the discs).